-- 1. Be informed of his or her rights; - 2.
-Exercise rights at any time; - 3.
-Have his or her property and person treated with respect; - Be free from neglect, or verbal, mental, sexual, and physical abuse, including injuries of unknown source, and/or misappropriation of patient property by anyone furnishing services on behalf of the organization; - Voice and report grievances or complaints regarding treatment or care that are (or fail to be) delivered, the lack of respect for property and/or person, or the violation of any rights to the organization, CHAP, and state or local agencies; - 6.
-Participate in, be informed about, and consent to or refuse care in advance of and during treatment, where appropriate, with respect to: - 1) the mode of care-delivery including the use of telecommunications when applicable; - 2) completion of all assessments; - 3) the care to be furnished, based on the comprehensive assessment; - 4) establishing and revising the plan of care; - 5) the disciplines that will furnish the care; - 6) the frequency of visits; - expected outcomes of care, including patientidentified goals and anticipated risks and benefits; - 8) any factors that could affect treatment effectiveness; and - 9) any changes in the care to be furnished; - 7.
-Receive all services in the plan of care; - Have a confidential patient record and access to or release of patient information and records in accordance with Health Insurance Portability and Accountability Act (HIPAA) law and regulation (45 CFR parts 160 and 164); - Be advised, orally and in writing, of the extent to which payment for services may be expected from Medicare, Medicaid, or any other federally funded or federal aid program known to the organization;
+- 1. Be informed of their rights; - 2.
+Exercise rights at any time; - Have their property and person treated with respect; - Be free from neglect, or verbal, mental, sexual, and physical abuse, including injuries of unknown source, and/or misappropriation of patient property by anyone furnishing services on behalf of the organization; - Voice and report grievances or complaints regarding treatment or care that are (or fail to be) delivered, the lack of respect for property and/or person, or the violation of any rights to the organization, CHAP, and state or local agencies; - Participate in, be informed about, and consent to or refuse care in advance of and during treatment, where appropriate, with respect to: - a) the mode of care-delivery including the use of telecommunications when applicable; - b) completion of all assessments; - c) the care to be furnished, based on the comprehensive assessment; - d) establishing and revising the plan of care; - e) the disciplines that will furnish the care; - f) the frequency of visits; - g) expected outcomes of care, including patient-identified goals and anticipated risks and benefits;